tuxies-wiki-team/tuxies-wiki/docs/notes/linux-guides/arch.md

    grub-install --target=x86_64-efi --efi-directory= <EFI_partition_mount_directory> --bootloader-id=Arch
    ```

-   **Not: Make sure that the EFI partition have enough storage, you can delete unwanted bootloaders by:**
+   **Note: Make sure that the EFI partition have enough storage, you can delete unwanted bootloaders by:**

    ```bash
    ls /boot